 And now here is a picture of some of the best people in the world, my classmates and our tutor.

-Go to http://blog.lib.umn.edu/design/studentblogs/ to follow my blog and keep up with my life.
-Also, make sure to check out the UMNDesign Instagram to see more of my pictures.
+Go to http://blog.lib.umn.edu/design/studentblogs/ to follow my blog and keep up with what's going on with me.
+Also, make sure to check out the UMNDesign Instagram to see more of my pics.